 “It’s developed so much.
 You’re effectively getting a properly produced football match as opposed to a single-camera game, which people were getting before.

 “We’re now able to bring the best angles of goals and different replays from different angles, making the product a real football product.
 It’s traditionally what you’d expect to see on television.

 “In League One and League Two it’s still single camera coverage at this stage, but the introduction of replays and in-play stats and graphics throughout the game make it a far superior product.
 Fans want to see goals for a second time, they want to know who’s being substituted or who’s had the most possession and shots on target.
 It’s just an improved experience for everyone."

-In November 2019, Portsmouth vs Ipswich Town attracted a huge iFollow audience for a midweek League One fixture, with over 2,500 match passes purchased for those unable to make the game at Fratton Park – the most sold by any League One club in a single fixture at the time of writing.
+In January 2019, Luton Town v Portsmouth attracted a huge iFollow audience for a midweek League One fixture, with over 4,500 views from those unable to make the game at Kenilworth Road – the highest viewed single fixture at the time of writing.

 Sales of all products have risen, thanks in part, to all of these improvements (not just the introduction of four cameras in the Championship).
 As the service continues to develop, numbers continue to grow and there’s no doubt that Clubs are seeing the benefits with increased revenue being driven back to them.